-As at June 30, 2021, the Company has working capital of \$41,599 (December 31, 2020 - \$198,316).
+As at September 30, 2021, the Company has a working capital deficit of \$62,234 (December 31, 2020 - working capital surplus of \$198,316).

 Investor Relations

 Investor relations are carried out by management.

 Industry Trends and Risks

 The business of mineral exploration, development and mining involves a high degree of risk.
 Few properties that are explored are ultimately developed into producing mines.
 At present, the Company's properties have no known body of commercial ore and the proposed work programs include an exploratory search for ore.
 Unusual or unexpected formations, formation pressures, fire, power outages, labour disruptions, flooding, explosions, cave-ins, landslides and the inability to obtain suitable or adequate machinery, equipment or labour are other risks involved in the operation of mines and the conduct of exploration programs.
 The Company has no experience in the development and operation of mines and in the construction of facilities required to bring mines into production.
 The Company has relied and will continue to rely upon consultants and others for operating expertise.
 The economics of developing mineral properties is affected by many factors including the cost of operations, variations of the grade of ore mined and fluctuations in the world prices of minerals produced.